rabebsdiri45/Beev_UseCase/README.md

 GROUP BY cons."Year", eng."Engine_Type"
 ORDER BY cons."Year";
 ```
 ## I used matplotlib, psycopg2 and Pandas to create the graph

+## The output bar plot
 ![alt text](Car_Sales_by_Year_Graph.png?row=true)